bahrus/be-linked/README.md

             pass value property as number
             to slide index property
             of slide show id
-            in realm of adorned element. //TODO:  as number '>
+            within this realm. //TODO:  as number
+        '>
         ...
         <my-carousel id=slide-show></my-carousel>